Course IntroductionThis module starts us thinking about secondary sources, and their viewpoints.

-In history, a secondary source is one written by a historian - that is, she wasn't there, didn't experience the event (or whatever), but has read primary sources (by people who were there!) and the historian writes the story based on that evidence.
+In history, a secondary source is one written by someone writing after the fact - that is, someone writing later in time, who wasn't there, didn't experience the event (or whatever), but have read primary sources (by people who were there!) and then writes the story based on that evidence.

-This week, we'll dive into our forum discussions by discussing a single brief excerpt and introducing ourselves to our forum mates.
+This week, we'll dive into our seminar discussions by discussing a single brief excerpt and introducing ourselves to our class mates.

-- to familiarize ourselves with our forum discussion groups
+- to familiarize ourselves with our seminar discussion groups

-- to introduce yourselves to your fellow forum participants (tell everyone a bit about yourselves)
+- to introduce yourselves to your fellow seminar participants (tell everyone a bit about yourselves)

 - to practice identifying the argument in a secondary source